 On the other hand, as teenagers, we gather in the evening learn playing the guitar and sing together basically for relaxation and fellowship.
 Most of us were singing out of tune.
 I can say nobody among us in our contemporary was gifted with good vocals.

 After ten years and more exposure for us to other communities, our youth were able to learn to play the guitar with the bandurria.
-Singing out of tune but they can render a musical piece which everyone can enjoy listening.
-This time I still have the interest in playing the guitar but I need guitar chord chart.
+Singing out of tune but they can render a musical piece that everyone can enjoy listening to.
+This time I still have an interest in playing the guitar but I need a guitar chord chart.
 Because I love music I sing always and continue to develop my voice.
 Age is not a hindrance if you are interested and you enjoy doing it.